99% of all the information below is applicable for all Londoners enquiring about hosting

 Tommy Cloherty Housing Justice

 Housing Justice Hosting Scheme has been operating in London since September 2015.
-Housing Justice has however been coordinating the London Hosting Network for many years which works with a number of projects including the Quakers, Praxis and Jesuit Refugee Service accommodating guests with no recourse to public funds.
+Housing Justice has, however, been co-ordinating the London Hosting Network for many years, which works with a number of hosting projects including Praxis, Sanctuary Hosting, NACCOM, Refugees at Home and the Jesuit Refugee Service among others, accommodating guests with no recourse to public funds.

-The interest in Hosting increased in an unprecedented way following the picture on 2nd September 2015, of the body of little boy Aylan Kurdi drowned off the coast of Turkey.
-Housing Justice and other schemes providing hosting were inundated with phone calls and emails from people who had spare space and wanted to help.
+As part of the unprecedented public response following the front-page pictures in 2015 of five-year-old Aylan Kurdi drowned off the coast of Turkey,.
+Housing Justice and other schemes providing hosting were inundated with phone calls and emails from people who had space in their home and wanted to help.

 What people say

-The Rt Revd & Rt Hon Dr Richard Chartres Bishop of London
+The Rt Revd & Rt Hon Lord Chartres 132nd Bishop of London

 It says in the New Testament “Neglect not Hospitality for some thereby entertained angels unawares.”
 This campaign is very much in the spirit of the Christian Faith from its earliest time.